About

 Timothy Holston (University of Mississippi)

-Ahmed Samir Imam Mahmoud (University of Tartu)
+Ahmed Samir Imam Mahmoud (KLM Royal Dutch Airlines)

 Rajesh Kalyanam (Purdue University)